My Little Pony (2003 toyline)

 American toy company Hasbro launched the third incarnation of My Little Pony toyline and media franchise in 2003.
-The revamped line of dolls was targeted to a younger audience than the previous lines.
-This particular era is often unofficially referred to as "Generation Three" or "G3" by collectors.
+The revamped line of dolls targeted a younger audience than previous lines.
+This incarnation is unofficially known among collectors as "Generation Three" or "G3".
 Until the generation's end in 2009, there have been at least two minor revamps.
 A series of direct-to-video animated films (mostly produced by SD Entertainment) accompanied the line-up.
+My Little Pony: Meet the Ponies, for example, was a 2008 collection of animated shorts commemorating the 25th anniversary of the franchise and introduced the "Core 7" ponies.

 Toys

 "Generation Three" is set in the fictional town of Ponyville, which is centered on Celebration Castle.
 Only Earth Ponies were released from 2003 to 2005, but in 2005 and 2006 Pegasus Ponies and Unicorn Ponies were respectively introduced.

 Until late 2005, packaging came with Pony Points that were later used for exclusive mail orders.
 Unlike the "G1" line, the Pony Points had to be mailed in to order; a customer could not pay a flat fee and add points to it to lower the price.
 Some of the ponies available with the Pony Points program were Dazzle Surprise, Sunshimmer and Love Wishes.
 Other merchandise included posters or a play mat to put buildings on.
 The points program ended on 31 January 2006.

 While the line was simultaneously released in the U.S. and Europe, there are a few ponies unavailable in the U.S., such as Winter Snow and some small, fairy-like ponies called Breezies who first appeared in the animated feature The Princess Promenade.
 One of the most uncommon ponies in this third line was released by mistake in 2004.
 A Pinkie Pie with the words "2003 Licensing Show" embedded into her symbol was used to promote the My Little Pony toy line at the 2003 Spring Licensing Show, and were intended to be released only at that show in a limited edition of 300.
 Due to a packaging error, a few were packaged as regular ponies and sold in stores.
 Other limited-edition ponies have been the Pony Project promotional ponies and Rosey Posey, who was given to attendees at a charity dinner held by Hasbro.